Last Updated on November 12, 2021 by Editor

 Most canals became obsolete with the advent of the railroad, and this one was no different.

 This Tender’s home was turned into a two-unit apartment until it was renovated and opened as a museum in the 1970’s.
 It now hosts rotating exhibits and that marvelous lock model.
 In case you’re in need of a leg-stretcher; just outside the a 1.5-mile nature trail, named for the community-minded Kochenderfer.
 The Joe K. Nature Trail.
-Museum open April-Oct, Fri – Sun 1-5, free.

-VISIT: Decoy Museum, Havre de Grace
+VISIT: Havre de Grace Decoy Museum

-Situated in the building that once served as laundry, indoor tennis courts and pool for the former Bayou Hotel (now condos) right on the waterfront, the Havre de Grace Decoy Museum deserves an hour or so for its memorable and well-thought out exhibits in three galleries on two floors.
+Situated in the building that once served as laundry, indoor tennis courts, and pool for the former Bayou Hotel (now condos) right on the waterfront, the Havre de Grace Decoy Museum deserves an hour or so for its memorable and well-thought out exhibits in three galleries on two floors.

 There’s an exact replica of famous carver, Madison Mitchell, at work, and a whole multi-media diorama inside a screened-in shack, narrated by Mitchell himself.